Loopring/protocols/DESIGN.md

 There is **NO** risk of losing funds for users.
 The worst that can happen is that the state is reversed to the latest state that was successfully proven.
 All rings that were settled afterwards are automatically reverted by restoring the merkle roots.
 Blocks with deposits that were reverted need to be re-submitted and withdrawals are only allowed on finalized state.

 # Design

+> Question (Daniel): What's the beneifit of `commitBlock` without the proof (which is to be submitted later)?
+I don't think users can withdrawa funds after `commitBlock` because the proof is not submitted yet so user's balances aren't real.

+> Thought (Daniel): if the operator's deposit is not large enough, what he can do to hack the system is to `commitBlock` so his own accounts can have a lot of balance to withdrawa, and withdraw all those funds ASAP, then get his own deposit lost, but still end up with a profit.

 ## Token registration